sublimelsp/LSP/docs/language_servers.md

 If you use or would like to use language servers that are not in this list, please create issues or pull requests, so we can add support for more languages.

 !!! tip
-    We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json), as it suggest smart settings completions and report errors when inside the `LSP.sublime-settings` file.
+    We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json), as it can give settings completions and report errors when inside the `LSP.sublime-settings` file.

 ## Angular

 Follow installation instructions on [LSP-angular](https://github.com/sublimelsp/LSP-angular).

 ## Bash

-1. Make sure you have `node` installed.
-2. Download the [LSP-bash](https://packagecontrol.io/packages/LSP-bash) helper package.
+Follow installation instructions on [LSP-bash](https://github.com/sublimelsp/LSP-bash).

 ## C/C++